All-on-4 for Denture wearers explained

 Visit 2: During this visit, a CT scan is carried out to evaluate the proximity of the sinuses and nerves in the vicinity, and also gauge the bone volume and quality.
 Models and pictures are taken during this visit as well.

 Visit 3: This is when the All-on-4 dental treatment planning occurs.
 If you are lucky, and be warned, this happens only rarely, the dentist may get impressions for the converted denture during this visit.
 This is because a vast majority of dentists (99 percent of them, at that) utilize a converted denture method for the All-on-4 protocol.
-Very few of them have the means to fabricate their own dental prosthetics as we do at the Thornhill Smile Centre.
+Very few of them have the means to fabricate their own dental prosthetics as we do at the DH Smile Center.

 Visit 4: This visit can vary on a case-by-case basis.
 It could involve surgical planning, taking teeth impressions or such, and surgery only in the rare case.
 The dentist may also extract failing teeth at this stage.